Safety, traffic concerns expressed at Northside Drive bridge meeting

 Most residents were pleased to hear the amount of time Northside Drive is planned to be closed has been shortened to four months, shorter than the six to nine months projected in a previous GDOT presentation.

-GDOT officials are also still looking into the possiblility of having crews work on a 24-hour schedule, which could bring the closure down to 90 days.
+GDOT officials are also still looking into the possibility of having crews work on a 24-hour schedule, which could bring the closure down to 90 days.
 The four month projection would be on a 50 hour per week schedule.

 GDOT would first work with the city and neighbors adjacent to the project before changing the schedule,” said Brian McHugh, the project manager.